treaddevs/treaddevs/README.md

 ## Hi there 👋
 ### About Me
 - 📚 I'm a Master's student at Northeastern University studying Computer Science (MSCS)
-- 👾 I enjoy developing web applications and enhancing user experiences
+- 👾 I enjoy developing web applications and building user interfaces
 - 🤝 I'm open to collaborating on new projects

 #### 📫 How to reach me: